 You’re in Italy, and hunger strikes.
-Scanning your options, you spot everything from a ristorante to a trattoria, not to mention a taverna and bar.
-And what’s an osteria anyway?
+You spot everything from a ristorante to a trattoria, not to mention a taverna and bar.
+But what are the different Italian restaurant types, and what does Osteria meaning anyway?

-Traditionally, the difference between, say, a trattoria and an osteria, meant how fancy or casual you wanted your dining experience to be.
-The meaning of these restaurant types would signify everything from the type of service you received to the type of food served, or whether any food was even served at all.
+Traditionally, the difference between trattoria and an osteria meaning refers to how fancy or casual you wanted your dining experience to be.
+The meaning of these restaurant types would signify everything from the service you received to the type of food served or whether any food was even served.

 Yes, there is!
-Because whether you’re a history buff craving the full scope of Italian cuisine or simply want to know the definition of an osteria, understanding the differences between the country’s most traditional restaurant types can prove super helpful.
+Whether you’re a history buff craving the full scope of Italian cuisine, looking for where to eat in Rome, trying to find the best steak in Florence, or wanting to know osteria meaning, understanding the differences between the country’s most traditional restaurant types can prove super helpful.

 We’re sharing the differences between the traditional types of restaurants so you know where you’re most likely to find regional specialties, which spots are more formal, and where to go for coffee or a quick lunch.